We hear the term ‘application modernisation’ used with two very different mindsets:

 Repurposing your current application in line with your current user, market, and industry demands (e.g. enabling your suppliers, customers and staff to securely access warehouse data from any browser, anywhere in the world).

-The examples we’ve given for A and B describe precisely the same project from two different perspectives: A is looking at the technology platform and code; B is looking at what matters, which is people and business.
+The examples we’ve given for 1. and 2. describe precisely the same project from two different perspectives: 1. is looking at the technology platform and code; 2. is looking at what matters, which is people and business.

 How you view application modernisation will determine how you set goals, invest, and ultimately whether it is a successful business project or simply a project in which to pour cash.

-Investing in app modernisation prepares your business for digital transformation, which changes the way you are able to operate and deliver goods to customers.
+Investing in app modernisation prepares your business for digital transformation, which changes the way you are able to operate and deliver services to customers.

 Most application modernisation strategies include hosting applications and data in the cloud.
 Companies that do not take a deeply strategic approach to app modernisation will sacrifice their competitive advantage and may find themselves attempting to modernise their legacy apps again in a few years.
 When planning, you should examine the environment’s structure, how you manage projects, and ensure you obtain software that will meet your specific business needs.
 Improved security, speed and consolidated systems are essential to succeed.